agri-gaia/seerep/docs/mkdocs/tutorials/writing-python-examples.md

 ```

 This code builds a list of BoundingBoxes adding some sample data into the components of each BoundingBox.
-At the beginning two lists are defined `msgToSend` will be a list containing the serialized BoundingBoxes and
+At the beginning two lists are defined `msgToSend` is a list containing the serialized BoundingBoxes and
-`bb_list` will be a list containing mappings where each image uuid is mapped to it's added BoundingBoxes.
+`bb_list` is a list containing mappings where each image uuid is mapped to it's added BoundingBoxes.
 After that the returned images from the query before are iterated.
 Next BoundingBoxes are created and their joint `header` uuids are set to the appropriate `project_uuid` and `msg_uuid` to
 match that specific image.